On the lighter side of things, we ask Mike Martin, CEO, CAI, what makes him tick.

 What do you think has emerged as the technology trend of 2022 and why?

 There’s no doubt that technological connection is more in demand than ever, fueled by global cloud adoption and a rise in data consumption.
-Data centres are shouldering the burden of this growing demand.
+Data centers are shouldering the burden of this growing demand.

 The world needs more data management systems ranging from simple meeting solutions to complex computational solutions with cloud servers and CAI has a special responsibility to protect the world’s information.

-The data centre industry has done much to ‘design-in’ excellent levels of availability and uptime and, provided the design intent is achieved, those facilities should operate quite seamlessly.
+The data center industry has done much to ‘design-in’ excellent levels of availability and uptime and, provided the design intent is achieved, those facilities should operate quite seamlessly.